Partner Card API

 Not exposed via this endpoint

-createCardApplication— usecreateCardApplicationForPartnerUserinstead (partner-specific resolver that skips Agio-user KYC)createCardCorporateApplication— deferred; the underlying resolver requires an authenticated Agio user in context.
-A partner-aware corporate onboarding flow will ship in a later phase.
-Contact your Agio account manager if you need corporate applications provisioned in the interim (Agio ops can create them on your behalf).cardWithdraw— planned for a future release (depends oncardWithdrawrefactor)payInvoiceWithCardBalance— Agio-internal billing flow, not relevant to partner integrations- All
+createCardApplication— usecreateCardApplicationForPartnerUserinstead (partner-specific resolver that skips Agio-user KYC)createCardCorporateApplication— not currently supported for partners; the underlying resolver requires an authenticated Agio user in context.
+Contact your Agio account manager if you need corporate applications provisioned (Agio ops can create them on your behalf).cardWithdraw— not currently exposed to partners (partner withdrawal runs throughcardWithdrawForPartner)payInvoiceWithCardBalance— Agio-internal billing flow, not relevant to partner integrations- All

 *ByCardId/*ByCardUserIdadmin-bypass operations